Alex-II/Alex-II.github.io/_posts/2018-11-23-verification_distributed_system.md

 ## Testing in the Wild
 - Unit tests
 - Integration tests
-    - boundries between systems e.g. network boundries
+    - boundaries between systems e.g. network boundaries
 - Types are not testing
     - Only as good as the type
     - [but so much better than non-types]